 Presentation of the exchange:

-Quote of the HE:
+Profiles of the entrepreneurs:

 New and experienced entrepreneurs shall apply for the programme via the web page www.erasmus-entrepreneurs.eu